khammen/khammen.github.io/README.md

 -Work with CSS to change the website layout to something other than "aligned left" and make it look more visually appealing.
 [Here's](https://runestone.academy/runestone/books/published/webfundamentals/CSS/toctree.html) a source I may use.

+Week of 9/23:

+- Finish the Hangman site.
+I have a diagram of what it should look like,as well as a series of goals to accomplish on the way to finishing it:
+- Fix the fact that it's broken and displaying nothing
+- Update the image depicting number of wrong guesses on a click
+- Receive word as input from user, display number of blanks equal to number of letters
+- Receive letter guesses, display correct letter guesses in correct places, display incorrect guesses below
+- Update image on incorrect guess
+- Restart button
+- Implemenation of different modes!
+Player vs Player (base mode), Player vs CPU, etc. Will be lowest priority.
+- To accomplish this, I really need to stop by office hours or ask for help; I was off to a good start, but after breaking things I've spent incredibly long making zero progress, and that needs to change.
+I think I can reasonably set a goal to accomplish one of these tasks a day for Friday/Saturday/Sunday, leaving me with time during the week to wrap up any issues and have a rough but functional base game going.
 #### Repository Changelog
 8/31/21 - Creation of README